krishankant97/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-01-Install-CLIs/README.md

 ## Step-00: Introduction
 - Install AWS CLI - For Login to the AWS Accounts
 - Install kubectl CLI - For managing the Kuberenets
-- Install eksctl CLI - For managing the EKS cluster ( We can create using the UI also ) = For automate the EKS
+- Install eksctl CLI - For managing the EKS cluster ( We can create using the UI also ) = For automate the EKS is used
+-                      We can create Autoscale and delete the node group
+-                      We ca create the Fargate Profile using eksctl
+-

 ## Step-01: Install AWS CLI
 - Reference-1: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html